emann615/Nessus-Essentials-Lab/README.md

 | Info | 90 | 97.83% |
 | **Total** | **92** | **100.00%** |

 The third scan was a credentialed scan after updates had been applied to the domain controller.
-The results of this scan showed far less vulnerabilities than the previous credentialed scan I ran before updates were applied.This scan produced 1 medium, 1 low, and 90 info results.
+The results of this scan showed far less vulnerabilities than the previous credentialed scan I ran before updates were applied.
+This scan produced 1 medium, 1 low, and 90 info results.
 All of the critical and high level vulnerabilities were fixed.
+These results demostrate the importance of schedueling regular vulnerability scan agaisnt networks and devices.
+They also show that keeping systems up to date with the latest patches can drastically reduce the number of vulnerabilities an attacker could exploit.

 #### False Positive Result
 The remaining medium rank vulnerability appears to be a false positive.